Wildlife Center FAQ

 What kinds of animals can the Wildlife Center care for?

-The ARL Wildlife Rehabilitation Center is a fully licensed rehabilitation center that is able to care for most of Pennsylvania’s native species.
+The Humane Animal Rescue Wildlife Rehabilitation Center is a fully licensed rehabilitation center that is able to care for most of Pennsylvania’s native species.
 We readily accept songbirds, birds of prey, reptiles, and most mammals.
 We accept a limited number of Rabies Vector Species including raccoons, groundhogs, foxes, skunk, and bats.
 If you have found one of these species, please wear gloves and do not handle them with your bare hands.
 Please call us to find out if we have open cages.
 If we do not, we will do our best to refer you to another rehabilitator who does.
 The Center cannot accept or care for white tailed deer.
 Due to our suburban location, we do not have enough outdoor space to appropriately care for these animals.
 If you have found a fawn, please check the FAQ on fawns.
 You can also call us for a referral to another rehabilitator.
 Please note that the Wildlife Center cannot accept domestic animals, including domestic ducks, geese, pocket pets, feral cats, domestic reptiles, and parrots or other domestic birds.

 I found a wild animal.
 Can I keep it?